-There is certainly no shortage of elearning platforms on the market these days.
-But before you even start exploring the specific solutions to your elearning needs in 2020, make sure you are fully clued into the different types of platforms and what they can (and cannot) do for you.
+There is certainly no shortage of elearning platforms on the market these days – here are the 8 popular choices to consider in 2022 and beyond.
+But remember, before you even start exploring the specific solutions to your elearning needs, make sure you are fully clued-in to the different types of platforms and what they can (and cannot) do for you.
 After all, you want to save time by comparing apples to apples, not apples to oranges.

 Types of elearning platforms

 Elearning platforms are divided into four types: Learning Management Systems (LMS’s), Learning Content Management Systems (LCMS’s), Authoring Tools and Elearning Portals.
 Companies often use a mix of elearning platforms to meet their needs, although there are tools, such as Elucidat, that offer benefits found across categories.